(506) 2280-0700

 1. What will happen when I first arrive at the airport?

-Finally, you can step out into the light of Costa Rica.
-The whole process should take less than a half an hour.
+Finally, step out into the vibrant light of Costa Rica!
+The entire process should take less than half an hour.

 2. Will we be met by ILISA at the airport?